asamuzaK/urlSanitizer/README.md

 URL sanitizer for Node.js (>=18), browsers and web sites.
 Sanitize not only regular URLs, but also data URLs and blob URLs.
-Also ability to parse URLs and verify URIs.
+It also has the ability to parse URLs and verify URIs.
 **Experimental**